i0Ek3/X/README.md

 Popular, Open Sourced, User-friendly projects or services is my target, also focus on Machine Learning, Deep Learing, Algorithm, Cloud Computation i.e.

-The topic of learning list you can find in [List.md](https://github.com/i0Ek3/X/blob/main/List.md).
+The topic of learning list you can find in [List.md](https://github.com/i0Ek3/X/blob/main/List.md), also you can find your interesting topic from [Learn X in Y minutes](https://learnxinyminutes.com)

 ## Guide